radian-software/straight.el/README.md

 On Microsoft Windows, `find(1)` is generally not available, so the default value of `straight-check-for-modifications` is instead `(check-on-save)`.

+##### Custom or manual modification detection

+You can also use the low-level functions for modification detection directly.

+The function `straight-register-repo-modification` takes a string (e.g. `"straight.el"`) corresponding to the name of a local repository, and marks all packages from that local repository to be rebuilt at next Emacs startup.
+This function silently ignores local repositories which contain slashes, a limitation which might be removed in future.

+The function `straight-register-file-modification` takes no arguments and checks if the file visited by the current buffer (if any) is contained by any local repository.
+If so, it delegates to `straight-register-repo-modification`.
+The `check-on-save` value for `straight-check-for-modifications` just adds `straight-register-file-modification` to `before-save-hook`.

 ##### Summary of options for package modification detection
 ###### `find-at-startup`